Three Peak Mountain Snowflake (3PMSF)Tires VS M+S Tires

 Are M+S Tires All Season?

-Yes, this symbol is found on most all-season tires.
-This means that the tire will do quite well in muddy and snowy conditions, whenever snow does not fall more than just a few inches.
-It's worth mentioning that there is no actual accreditation or testing for a tire to get this label.
-In contrast, a tire featuring the 3PMSF symbol is subject to specialized accreditation and testing.
+Yes, the M+S symbol is found on most all-season tires.
+This means the tire delivers optimal performance in muddy/slushy and snowy conditions whenever snow does not fall more than just a few inches.
+It's worth mentioning that there is no actual accreditation or testing for a tire to get the M+S label.
+In contrast, a tire featuring the 3PMSF symbol is subject to specialized testing and accreditation.

 Brian Darr is a passion-driven enthusiast who has become an expert in the tire industry.
 His passion for rubber started with his first driving experience.
 He firmly believes that the performance and safety of any vehicle are due, first of all, to the quality of the tires mounted on it.